 What Is a Good GRE Score?

-- What qualifies as a good GRE score depends on the graduate programs you want to apply for.
+- What qualifies as a good GRE score depends on the graduate programs you're applying for.

-- In general, any score above the 50th percentile can be considered a good GRE score.
+- In general, any score above the 50th percentile can be considered a decent GRE score.

-The Graduate Records Examination (GRE) is the most commonly required test for admission to graduate school.
-If you're planning on applying to graduate school, you're probably wondering, "What is a good GRE score?"
-The short answer is that it depends.
+The GRE General Test, or GRE, is the most commonly required admission test for U.S. graduate schools.
+If you plan to apply to grad school, you're probably wondering, "What is a good GRE score?"
+The short answer is, it depends.

 Because graduate programs maintain different admission requirements, GRE score expectations can vary greatly by school and field of study.
 In other words, what qualifies as a good GRE score for you will depend entirely on the programs you're applying to.